RBarreiro25/Freeway_RaphaelBarreiro/README.md

-*Arrows UP and DOWN to move the cow*.
+*Use the arrows UP, DOWN, LEFT and RIGHT to move the cow*.